DanielpFR/MDI/README.md

 ## Tips 5 – “Account Password Never Expires” changed from FALSE to TRUE

-This setting could be expected for service account if you can’t use gMSA; however, we should never see “Account Password Never Expires” changed from FALSE to TRUE for a user account (not SVC) or for an admin account (a lazy one 😊).
+This setting could be expected for service account if you can’t use gMSA; however, we should never see “Account Password Never Expires” changed from FALSE to TRUE for an user account (not SVC) or for an admin account (a lazy one 😊).
 Here how to track this information:

 *IdentityDirectoryEvents*
 *| where ActionType == @"Account Password Never Expires changed"*